Find out how to prevent accidents and breakdowns, and avoid invalidating your car insurance when the weather turns cold

 Make sure you’ve got breakdown cover

-Even if you carry out a winter health check, there’s still an increased chance of breaking down in the winter.
-Battery problems are the most common cause of breakdowns, and they are more likely to fail in the colder weather.
+Even if you maintain your car properly, there’s still an increased chance of breaking down in cold weather.
+Battery problems are the most common cause of breakdowns, and they are more likely to fail when the temperature is low.
 Make sure you’ve got adequate breakdown cover and you won’t be faced with a lengthy and costly emergency call-out process.
 You can compare breakdown cover here.

 Drive to match road conditions

-With ice, rain, and high winds, road conditions can become more dangerous in the winter, so make sure you take appropriate measures to avoid risks.
+With ice, rain, and high winds, road conditions can become more dangerous, so make sure you take appropriate measures to avoid risks.
 Maintain a safe distance from the car in front, and adjust your speed for the road conditions — it may not be safe to drive at the normal speed limit if the road is icy or visibility is reduced.

 Make sure you’ve properly cleared any ice and snow from your car before setting off, including from your car’s lights, mirrors, and roof.
-Snow from the roof could melt and fall on your windscreen, limiting your visibility and increasing the chances of an accident.
+Snow from the roof could melt and fall on your windscreen or be blown onto the car behind you, limiting visibility and increasing the chances of an accident.
 Failing to de-ice your car fully could invalidate your car insurance if you need to make a claim for an accident caused by poor visibility.